-Whether you’re planning your move, visiting on a work permit or live in the country as a permanent resident, you have multiple banking options in Canada.
-Or look to digital borderless accounts.
+Whether you’re planning your move, visiting on a work permit or live in the country as a permanent resident, you have multiple banking options to open a bank account in Canada.
+For more options, look to digital borderless accounts.

-Setting up a bank account with a Canadian address
+1. Setting up a bank account if you have a Canadain address

-Many Canadian banks require that you provide proof of a Canadian address and prefer that you apply in person.
+Many Canadian banks require that you provide proof of a Canadian address and prefer that you apply in person to open a bank account in Canada.
 After you’ve selected your provider and account type, visit a bank branch during business hours to set up your new account.

 You’ll meet with a financial adviser and provide one to two pieces of Canadian identification like: